 Solar Panel Durability

 While both kinds are durable, it’s worth mentioning if you’re looking for a portable solar panel, it needs to be able to take a beating.
 EcoFlow’s are foldable solar panels, slightly flexible, and weatherproof.
-In fact, you can even dunk them underwater for 30 minutes and they’ll be fine.
-Safe to say they’re ideal for taking on trips.
+In fact, you can even dunk them underwater for 30 minutes, and they’ll be fine.
+It’s safe to say they’re ideal for taking on trips.

 Winner: EcoFlow Monocrystalline Solar Panels